davidtwco/rfcs/text/0000-build-std/4-build-std-always.md

 - [*Allow reusing sysroot artifacts if available*][future-reuse-sysroot]

-## Target standard library support
+## Default standard library crate for targets
-[target-standard-library-support]: #target-standard-library-support
+[default-std-crate-for-target]: #default-standard-library-crate-for-targets

-A new `standard_library_support` field is added to the target specification ([?][rationale-target-spec-purpose]), replacing the existing `metadata.std` field.
+A new `default_build_std_crate` field is added to the target specification ([?][rationale-target-spec-purpose]), replacing the existing `metadata.std` field.